jemimahmartinez/SFTP/README.md

 FROM SERVER: +random	+Empty directory
 ```
 #### CDIR
-This command will change the current working directory on the remote host to the argument passed
+This command will change the current working directory on the remote host to the argument passed.
+If the user has full access like `guest`, then they will not need to reenter their credentials again to reauthenticate themselves
 ```
 $ USER guest
 FROM SERVER: !guest logged in